Curriculum

 Mayo Clinic and the Division of Oral and Maxillofacial Surgery fully support the Mayo Clinic School of Graduate Medical Education Resident Review Committee work-hour restrictions.
 In addition, the OMS service has a dedicated call room where residents can rest as needed on nights and weekends.

-Moonlighting is not permitted for oral and maxillofacial surgery residents per department and division policy.
+Moonlighting is not permitted for oral and maxillofacial surgery residents per division policy.
+However, residents receive a salary during medical school to help offset costs and enable them to maximize focus on their medical and surgical education.

 Resident scholarship program